isomerpages/pa-corp/pages/ONE COUNTDOWN 2025: Heartland Locations.md

 Eve celebration at the Bedok Stadium.
 The event will feature a space where residents pen dreams to their future selves, while older generations write heartfelt messages to the youth.</p>
+<p>Other highlights include a fireworks display and renowned graffiti artist,
+Zero, leading the creation of a community artwork.</p>
 </div>
 </details>
 <details class="isomer-details">